X

 signature, a Stuts Bearcat Roadster, a fur coat, and a pin-stripe suit,

-but no credentials beyond the rule of threes.
-Such were not really
+but no credentials beyond the rule of threes, "a smile and a shoeshine."
+More was not really

 needed in the